OpenWIS/openwis-documentation/articles/13-steering-committee.md

 The Steering Committee shall hold the following competences:

-1. Responsibility for ensuring that the OpenWIS® system continues to meet the evolving needs of the WIS and WIS centre, operates efficiently, remains secure and conforms to relevant standards;
-2. Adjudication on issues about requirements, design, implementation and standards where established procedures are unable to achieve an outcome in line with the objectives of the Organization;
-3. Keeping under review whether there is a continuing needs for OpenWIS® and how this need can be tackled;
-4. Deciding how and when new OpenWIS® versions are released;
+1. Taking any decision (which is not a decision on matters reserved for the Board) that may be necessary for the efficient and effective running of the Organization;
-5. Deciding upon the membership and composition of the Technical Committee;
+2. Deciding upon the membership and composition of the Technical Committee;
-6. Deciding upon the creation or dissolution of other ad hoc committees as and when the need for such committees may arise;
+3. Deciding upon the creation or dissolution of other ad hoc committees as and when the need for such committees may arise;
-7. Taking any decision (which is not a decision on matters reserved for the Board) that may be necessary for the efficient and effective running of the Organization.
+4. Appointing the Leader of ad hoc committees based on capacity, training, skills and/or experience to lead the associated committee;
+5. Revoking the Leader of ad hoc committees as and when the need for such revocation may arise;
+6. Adjudicating on issues about requirements, design, implementation and standards where established procedures are unable to achieve an outcome in line with the objectives of the Organization;
-8. The role of the Data Privacy Manager to be performed by the Vice Chair of this Committee”, i.e.:
+7. The role of the Data Privacy Manager to be performed by the Vice Chair of this Committee”, i.e.:
    a.
 Respond to queries on the [Privacy policy](./privacy_policy.md) and complaints within 30 days
    b.
 Ensure that security measures to protect personal data are in place and review these periodically
    c.
 Ensure that when there is a breach of personal data, a process is in place to assess and take steps to change/improve